seanwestfall/javascript/README.md

 Here in lies a guide to writing principled, consistent, and idiomatic JavaScript.

 For the most part this guide contains a compliation of style guides from various online and book sources.
-Please refer to the resources
+Please refer to the resources section for the list of all sources for this document.
+I also used the MLA style for citations.
+Please refer to the MLA style guide for an explanation of how MLA style citations work.

 By Sean Westfall